Monitoring and investigating enterprise-wide experience

 Clicking on the Logs tab displays any significant events that have been stored in the Event log on the device.
-Here the analyst can see that there's been one crash - which might or might not be significant, but worth noticing at least.
+In this example, the analyst can see that there's been one crash - which might or might not be significant, but worth noticing at least.

 Checking the Software installed on the device

 Clicking on the Software tab displays all the software reported as being installed on the device.
 This may be useful information in general, but doesn't show anything out of the ordinary as far as the analyst can tell.

 Further investigating the device using Explorer

 Having reviewed all the information retrieved for the device by the 1E Client, a reasonable next step for the analyst is to query the device directly to get some extra info that's not captured by default.
 They have an idea that memory issues might be causing the slowdown and something they would like to check is what processes are running on the device.